How to keep your extremities warm

 Posted on 29 January 2019 by Kim

 For some riders, cold or freezing temperatures means less time with their horses because they struggle to keep warm — but it doesn't have to be that way.
 Keeping your feet and toes warm can be difficult during long hours outside while you take care of the dreaded chores and spend time with your horse.
 If you have a hard time keeping your extremities warm, wearing good socks, gloves and headwear can help you get through the winter more comfortably.

 Just as with your horse riding boots, good winter socks not only need to be warm but also wick away moisture to help keep your feet dry.
 When your feet are dry, they're more likely to be warm as well.
 Look out for materials such as fleece, wool or merino wool as socks made of these will keep your feet warm and dry.

 Resist the temptation to layer socks too heavily.
 Too many pairs will limit circulation.
 You need to be able to put your foot into your boot without feeling like you have to squeeze it in.

 A pair of nylon socks, like those worn under field boots or dress boots, is a good additional layer to wear under a wool sock that will not add any thickness.

 One of the most popular socks when it's cold with our customers is the Woof Wear Winter Riding Socks .
 It comes in three stunning colours and is a great value twin pack.

-The Noble Outfitters ThermoThin Sock and the Noble Outfitters Alpine Merino Wool Socks are both great alternatives.
-The first has a Thermolite polyester foot bed which is warm but not bulky or heavy whilst the second contains 32% Merino wool along with superior moisture-wicking qualities to help your feet stay dry.
+The Noble Outfitters Alpine Merino Wool Socks are a great alternative.
+It contains 32% Merino wool along with superior moisture-wicking qualities to help your feet stay dry.

 Invest in decent gloves